MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 ::: moniker-end

-Once you have created a Linux C++ project in Visual Studio and you have connected to the project using the [Linux Connection Manager](connect-to-your-remote-linux-computer.md), you can run and debug the project.
+Once you've created a MSBuild-based Linux C++ project in Visual Studio and you've connected to the project using the [Linux Connection Manager](connect-to-your-remote-linux-computer.md), you can run and debug the project.
 You compile, execute, and debug the code on the remote target.

 ::: moniker range="vs-2019"